johnwcowan/r7rs-work/RestartsCowan.md

 `abort`

-  Completely aborts the computation, usually returning to some sort of initial user input, like a REPL.
+  Completely aborts the computation, usually returning to some sort of initial user input such as a REPL.
 The invoker of an `abort` restarter accepts zero arguments, is typically an ambient restarter, and normally does not return.